SWakhungu/afyanumeriq/frontend/README.md

 Design & Architecture: Joint collaboration under Nzasi Ventures Limited

-📜 License
+License

-© 2025 AfyaNumeriq LLC.
+© 2025 AfyaNumeriq.
 All rights reserved.
 Unauthorized reproduction or distribution of this software or its code is prohibited.